edertone/TurboBuilder/TurboBuilder-Node/src/main/resources/docker/caddy-server-latest-prod/README.txt

     Caddy server (latest version)
         - A web server with automatic ssl certificates that can also be used as a reverse proxy on production projects.

+You only need to modify the Caddyfile to configure the caddy server, and add static sites content to the static-sites-content folder if needed.

 The container folders are mapped to the following relevant folders: